WKU Student Publications Policy Manual

 During the interview stage of news gathering, staffers will encounter interviewees who use words viewed as vulgar and profane.
 The staff may publish those words if the words are important to the reader’s understanding of the situation or if the words help establish the character of the interviewee.
-The staff may decide to limit references to prevent the vulgar or profane language from overshadowing the other, more important facts of the story.
+The staff may decide to limit references to prevent the vulgar or profane language from overshadowing other, more important facts of the story.

 Profane and vulgar words are not acceptable for opinion writing.